dials/dials/doc/sphinx/dials_scale_user_guide.rst

 split the experiment with :samp:`dials.slice_sweep` and then proceed with excluding images at the edge of the new experiments.

+Choosing reflections to use for minimisation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+To minimise the scaling model, a subset of reflections are used for efficiency.
+Four methods are available with the following command:
+:samp:`reflection_selection.method=auto quasi_random intensity_ranges use_all`.

+By default, the auto method uses the quasi_random selection algorithm, with automatically determined parameters based on the dataset properties.
+If the dataset is small (<20k reflections), the use_all option is selected.

+For each dataset, the quasi_random algorithm chooses reflection groups that have a high connectedness across different areas of reciprocal space, across all resolution shells.
+In multi-dataset scaling, a separate selection is also made to find reflection groups that have a high connectedness across the datasets (choosing from groups with an average I/sigma above a cutoff).
+The parameters of the algorithm are therefore controllable with the following options, if one explicity chooses :samp:`reflection_selection.method=quasi_random`:
+:samp:`quasi_random.min_per_area`, :samp:`quasi_random.n_resolution_bins`,
+:samp:`quasi_random.multi_dataset.min_per_dataset` and
+:samp:`quasi_random.multi_dataset.Isigma_cutoff`.
+The :samp:`auto` option sets these
+parameters in order to give sufficient connectedness across reciprocal space/datasets depending on the size of the dataset, number or parameters and number of datasets.

+The :samp:`intensity_ranges` option chooses intensities between a range of normalised intensities (:samp:`E2_range`), between a range of I/sigma (:samp:`Isigma_range`) and between a resolution range (:samp:`d_range`).
+This will typically select around 1/3 of all reflections, resulting in a longer runtime compared to the quasi_random selection.

+The :samp:`use_all` method simply uses all suitable reflections for scaling model minimisation but may be prohibitively slow and memory-intensive for large datasets.

 Practicalities for large datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^